 The Nnrf_NFManagement service allows an NF, SCP or SEPP Instance in the serving PLMN to register, update or deregister its profile in the NRF.
+If the "Shared-Data" feature is supported, it also allows consumers to register, update or deregister shared data in the NRF.

+NOTE: Shared Data can be used e.g. by NFs belonging to an NF Set to optimize Nnrf signalling.

 The Nnrf_NFManagement service also allows an NRF Instance to register, update or deregister its profile in another NRF in the same PLMN.